Hot-Plugging Devices on Arri Cameras

 What Arri explains in their video is also pretty simple: in order for your accessory power cables to have breaking capacity, the shield of the cable needs to be connected to both connector housings.
 This is to ensure that common voltage (negative voltage, or ground) is connected first, before the pins inside the connectors mate with the power receptacle.
 The shield is key here because most sensitive electronic devices have their cases attached to the negative battery terminal at some point in the system.
 If you are powering equipment from AC power, it is possible to introduce ground loops if there are multiple paths to ground.
 I could easily get lost on a tangent about ground loops and the interference it can cause, but that is a topic for another day.

 Another key piece of information that the advisory warns, is where the damage really occurs: in the SDI driver chips.
+A good way to think of it is like comparing HDMI and SDI cables as lightning rods.
 BNC connectors are coaxial connectors, which means that the common voltage (commonly referred to as “ground”) is carried through its shield.
 This shield is also connected to the case of the camera, thus connecting the signal common with the case common voltage.
 Since the case ground is connected to the negative battery terminal, any of the BNC connections can become a stray path to the negative battery terminal to complete a circuit.
 The center pin of the SDI line can also lead to ground; more on that later.
+The same is true for HDMI cables.

 I know this sounds complicated, so I’ll try to unpack things a bit.
 Electricity always seeks to flow from a higher voltage to a lower voltage through the path of least resistance.
 Arri has stated that the accessory power connectors do not have breaking capacity, if the shields aren’t connected.
 This is because without that shield connection, there is a chance that the positive terminal of the Lemo or Fischer connector can make contact before the negative terminal does.
 This happens because the negative and positive terminals are the same size and length.
 If the positive terminal connects first, even for a miniscule amount of time, that circuit can be completed by the SDI lines.